Fuel Efficient cars

 at the moment – cheap to insure, cheap to tax, it’s economical and even the base model is pretty well equipped.

-To be honest though, it doesn’t matter which of the 10 engines (six petrol, four diesel) you choose, because economy has been the focus with them all.
+.
+To be honest, though, it doesn’t matter which of the 10 engines (six petrol, four diesel) you choose because the economy has been the focus with them all.

 Finally, it’s the 308’s smaller sibling, the Peugeot 208

 hitting the top spot on our list of the most economical cars.
 It’s the same story as the 308 really in the fact that the entire range provides pretty good real-world returns.
 However, if you’re looking to get the absolute most from your tank then it’s the 1.6 BlueHDi engine you should go for once again.
 In this instance, official figures are 94mpg, whereas real-life figures are much more realistic at 68mpg.
 If you’re interested in finding out more on any of these cars, or perhaps there’s another offer that’s taken your fancy, don’t hesitate to get in touch with our team today on 01565 880 880.

 *All figures used in this article have been taken from the relevant manufacturer website and www.nextgreencar.com